Komodo/KomodoEdit/README.txt

         setenv-moz-msvc9.bat

 3. Configure for the mozilla build.
-On Windows you currently want something like:
+You'll want to use something like:

-        python build.py configure -k 8.10 --moz-src=1800 --release --no-strip --moz-objdir=koobj

-   On other platforms:

-        python build.py configure -k 8.10 --moz-src=1800 --release --no-strip
+        python build.py configure -k 8.10

    What this configure-step does is create a "config.py" file that guides the build step (next).
 This is akin to the "./configure" in the common "./configure; make; make install" build trinity.

-   What this configuration is saying is:
-   - configure for a Komodo Edit 8.10.x build
-   - use the latest Mozilla 18 (1800) source code
-   - do a release (i.e. non-debug) build
-   - don't strip symbol information from binaries (i.e. *don't* put --enable-strip in .mozconfig)

    Run `python build.py -h configure` for more details.

 4. Build away: